How we set your rent and service charges

 What resident engagement have you done and how can I get involved?

-We recently reviewed our Rent Setting Policy and, in response to resident feedback, are now prioritising testing the affordability of rents against local income levels (called a ‘Living Rent’).
+We regularly review our Rent Setting Policy and, in response to resident feedback, are now prioritising testing the affordability of rents against local income levels (called a ‘Living Rent’).
 In 2023, we tested the Living Rent model with Coastal residents who pay their rent themselves (e.g., not through rent payments direct to Coastal from benefits) and found the assumptions in the model matched the reality of local income levels and spend on rents.
 If you would like to be part of this group, please call us on 01792 479200 or email us at ask@coastalha.co.uk and ask to be added.

 We also consulted residents on our approach to some service charges in 2022.
 We were told that the cleaning and estates services are valued and there was no mandate to reduce these services to counter increases in utilities or other areas.